-When it comes to losing body fat, the key is to burn more calories than you are consuming -- and there are two ways you can do that.
-One way is to reduce the number of calories that you are eating and the other is to burn off calories through exercise.
+When it comes to losing body fat, the key is to burn more calories than you take in — and there are two ways you can do that.
+One way is to reduce the number of calories that you're eating, and the other is to burn off calories through exercise.

-The treadmill, elliptical, stationary bike and stair stepper are all among the best cardio equipment at the gym.
-These cardio machines are also considered the best because they allow you to alter your speed as well as your resistance during your workout, keeping your body challenged.
+The treadmill, elliptical trainer, stationary bike and stair stepper are among the best cardio machines at the gym.
+They allow you to alter the speed, as well as the resistance, during your workout, keeping your body challenged.
 Perform cardio exercise three to four times a week for 30 to 45 minutes to burn calories and shed excess body fat.

 Pump Some Iron

-A typical training session involves different strength training exercises for each muscle group and you move quickly from one exercise to another, which keeps your heart rate elevated and the calories burning.
-Instead of resting after a strength training circuit you can also perform cardio exercises in between such as jumping jacks and jump rope to ramp up your overall calorie burn.
+A typical training session involves different strength-training exercises for each muscle group; you move quickly from one exercise to another, which keeps your heart rate elevated and the calories burning.
+Instead of resting after a strength-training circuit, you can also perform cardio exercises in between, such as jumping jacks and jump rope to ramp up your overall calorie burn.